 What does it mean if my BBT dips during my luteal phase?

 Some people believe a BBT dip in the luteal phase is an implantation dip, but we've debunked that myth!
 In short, one of the most common reasons for a basal body temperature dip in the luteal phase is due to a surge of estrogen.
 Estrogen is the dominant hormone the follicular (pre-ovulatory) phase of the cycle.
 Progesterone is dominant during the luteal (post-ovulatory) phase of the cycle.
 This isn't to say estrogen isn’t hanging around during the luteal phase.
 Sometimes it can rise a little bit during the luteal phase, especially right after ovulation, causing your temperature to dip.

 Can room temperature and pajamas worn at night affect my BBT?

 With oral basal body thermometers, room temperature can definitely raise or lower BBT.
 Make a note in your chart if you suspect something like room temperature will affect your BBT.
-If you are wearing pajamas, extra blankets, or even a heated blanket making you feel significantly warmer or colder than your normal, it could theoretically affect your basal body temperature.
+Wearing pajamas, extra blankets, or even a heated blanket making you feel significantly warmer or colder than your normal could theoretically affect your basal body temperature.

 If you have a Tempdrop, you don't need to worry about variances in room temperature.
 The design of Tempdrop is built around having an accurate temperature no matter what circumstances you're temping in!
 It filters out the "noise" in the environment (in this case, room temperature, etc.).